FRC3636/website/content/members/charlie-becker.md

 position: Co-captain
 pronouns: They/Them
 ---
-Howdy!
-I am Charlie Becker, one of the Co-captains of the robotics team.
-During build season you will see me working on CAD, and filling in where needed.
-Nice to meet you!
+As one of the Co-captains this year, Charlie oversees and facilitates our weekly meetings.
+When they're not busy leading meetings, you'll often find them leading a group of students in robot design.
+During the season, you'll find them working on CAD